-This bright, appealing PDF grammar worksheet is an excellent way to practise and revise using fronted adverbials in Year 4.
+This bright, appealing PDF grammar worksheet is an excellent way to demonstrate fronted adverbial examples and get pupils practising and revising using fronted adverbials in Year 4.

-This primary resource is divided into five sections:
+We’ve divided this primary resource into five sections:

 Complete the example sentences which begin with fronted adverbials.